adamklimes/mixglm/README.md

 # mixglm
-R package for modelling ecosystem resilience using mixture regression models
+R package for mixtures of generalized linear models and tools to estimate ecosystem resilience using these models